- Ban Lan Gen

 Bottom Line: Isatis root has not been extensively studied in clinical trials, so it is not known if it works in humans.

 Isatis root extract is derived from the same plant from which indigo dye is made.
-It has been used in combination with other botanicals in traditional Chinese and Ayurvedic medicine for thousands of years.
-In animal tests, this root extract reduced inflammation, fever, and perception of pain.
-Isatis root also was able to stimulate the immune system of laboratory mice by enhancing the activity of the reticuloendothelial system (the stationary immune cells in the liver, spleen, and other tissues that swallow and destroy foreign particles as they pass in the bloodstream).
-Laboratory studies have also suggested that indirubin, an active component of isatis root, inhibits the replication of dividing cells and therefore may be useful in cancer treatment.
-In the laboratory setting, isatis extracts are able to kill certain viruses and counteract the effects of endotoxin, which causes some of the symptoms and tissue damage of bacterial infections.
+It has been used in combination with other botanicals in traditional Chinese medicine and Ayurveda for thousands of years.
+In animal tests, it reduced inflammation, fever, and pain perception.
+Isatis also stimulated immune cells in tissues that destroy foreign particles as they pass in the bloodstream.
+Laboratory studies suggest that indirubin, an active compound in isatis, stops cell duplication and therefore may be useful in cancer treatment.
+Other lab experiments show that isatis extract can kill certain viruses and counteract some symptoms and tissue damage from bacterial infections.
 However, this botanical has not yet been evaluated in clinical trials and therefore it remains uncertain whether these effects occur in the human body.

 - To treat bronchitis and relieve chest congestion

 Laboratory research suggests that isatis root has anti-inflammatory and immune-stimulating activity, but there is no proof from clinical trials that it can relieve bronchitis and chest congestion.

 Although antiviral and immune-stimulating activity has been shown in lab studies, there is no proof from clinical trials that isatis root can effectively treat the common cold.

 - To prevent and treat cancer